Circumstance and Kismet:

 Four years.
 And, let's face it, it does not look like it took four years, it wasn't a nose to the grindstone thing for four years.
 We'd go months without doing anything on it, especially in the first two years.
 It was, "Well, we want to do this, let's do it right.
 We need this content, can you find it?"
 We'd wait a long time to get an interview with someone.
 It was done with no budget, you know, basically pocket money.
 And I should point out, too, that it was supposed to be the very first release on Third Street Cigar Records.
 It's the sixth, I believe.
 And, John Henry at the label has said that thank god that's the case because you don't know how to run a record label until you do, obviously, a lot of things.

 And they could because the Big Jack thing was in a slow gestation period.
 John was producing records by living artists meantime.
-Two releases for Bobby G., an archival release for Luther Allison, which is really, really great, and then signing Johnny Rawls, which is an incredible coup for the label.
+Two releases for Bobby G., a limited archival release for Luther Allison, which is really, really great, and then signing Johnny Rawls, which is an incredible coup for the label.
 And the first release by The Good, The Bad, and The Blues, and so on.
 All of that built the distribution and brand, the grass roots network for the label.
 And, if we didn't have that, the Big Jack thing would probably sell some copies and get screened in Toledo and that would be the end of it.
 I mean, honestly, that's true.
 And, as a result, the difference now is, you know, there's a network of people who understand that the label has some cache and will pay attention to your release when it comes out.

 During the time we were making the documentary, my wife had a serious health problem, and that took at least a year out of the whole idea.
 Even when she was recovering from her first surgery, I was sitting at her bedside, you know, going through the transcripts of the interviews we had done.
 These things take forever, you know.
 But, the stick-to-it of this really paid off.